-Ultrasound examinations consist of ultrasonic waves being passed through the body’s tissues, based on the density of the tissues different images are produced.
-Ultrasound examinations are common in traumatology, particularly when examining tendon and muscle damage.
+Ultrasound examinations involve passing ultrasonic waves through the body’s tissues to produce images based on tissue density.
+This type of examination is commonly used in traumatology, particularly for examining tendon and muscle damage.

-The ultrasound test is non-invasive, repeatable and affordable making it ideal for use in a wide range of injuries.
-These tests are also excellent for tracking progress as they can give you live feedback of what the internal changes of an injury are.
+The non-invasive, repeatable, and affordable nature of ultrasound tests makes them ideal for a wide range of injuries.
+They are also excellent for monitoring progress, as they can provide live feedback on the internal changes of an injury.

-Typically, a doctor will wait around 48 hours after a muscle injury has taken place to perform an ultrasound examination in order to avoid overestimating the damage.
+Typically, doctors will wait around 48 hours after a muscle injury has occurred before performing an ultrasound examination to avoid overestimating the damage.

-It is also necessary to repeat the test during rehabilitation to assess the process of muscle fibre repairs, helping to show how the recovery process is progressing.
+During rehabilitation, it is necessary to repeat the test to assess the process of muscle fiber repairs, which helps to show how the recovery process is progressing.